Architecture diagrams master files can be found on google drive

 - Caching: The entry point is a Varnish cache server.
 Redundancy can be achieved through DNS load balancing.

-- Postgres (PG): Scaled based on the load generated by the end users.
-In most cases, it can be a shared database with the editing stack.
-Separation of the two stacks can be achieved through running a read only replica database within the delivery stack, following the data from the read/write lead database in the editing stack.
-Redundancy can be achieved through standby servers and failover.

-- Elasticsearch (ES): Scaled based on the load generated by end users.
-In most cases, it can be a shared database with the editing stack.
+- Elasticsearch (ES): It should be scaled based on the load generated by end users.
+In most cases, ES instance can be a shared database with the editing stack.
 Separation of stacks can be achieved setting up a custom index for publications.
 Redundancy can be achieved through configuring shards and replicas.

+- Postgres (PG): It should be scaled based on the load generated by the end users.
+In most cases, Delivery stack PG’s instance can be shared with the editorial stack.
+Separation of the two stacks can be achieved with a read only replica database within the delivery stack, following the data from the read/write main database in the editing stack.
+Redundancy can be achieved through standby servers and failover.